googlefonts/oxidize/text/0003-font-types.md

 largely to figure out a way to combine them in a sensible and ergonomic way.

-Outside of Rust, I think it will also be important to spend some quality time with HarfBuzz, to make sure there are not requirements of that use-case that I am overlooking.
+Outside of Rust, I think it will also be important to spend some quality time with [HarfBuzz][], to make sure there are not requirements of that use-case that I am overlooking; and of course [fonttools][] is the current choice for font compilation, and related tasks.

 # Schedule and time allocation